ekliao/EricLiaoDigitalGarden/src/site/notes/AHD5.md

 **2.** To examine or consider a subject in speech or writing.
 **3.** To come to an agreement as a result of a discussion: _As we discussed, you will clean your room before going out._

 A colleague just said `We will discuss on <topic>.` in an open communication.
-This made me do a double take and reached for [[Eudic 歐路詞典\|Eudic 歐路詞典]] in curiosity.
+This made me do a double take and reach for [[Eudic 歐路詞典\|Eudic 歐路詞典]] in curiosity.
 I'm relieved that no, one does not say `discuss on sth`.

 But here's an unintended discovery: I found AHD5's intransitive senses for `discuss` most peculiar.
 Interestingly, no other dictionaries have such a treatment.